-Three years almost to the day of the devastating storms that hit Alabama in 2011 we are once again preparing for severe weather.
-As often as they occur, it can be tempting to get complacent about tornados but since that experience in 2011 there are few in this part of the country that don’t get anxious when the watches and warnings begin and adding children to the mix can be especially trying.
-Below we’ve done our best to collect information you may need to prepare to weather the storm and deal with its after effects.
+Even a decade after the devastating storms that hit Alabama in April of 2011 we are once again preparing for severe weather.
+As often as they occur, it can be tempting to get complacent about tornados, but since that experience in 2011 there are few in this part of the country that don’t get anxious when the watches and warnings begin.
+Adding small children to the mix can be especially trying.
+Below, we’ve done our best to collect information from local experts you may need to prepare to weather the storm and deal with its after effects.

 Preparing for Severe Weather

-WHNT Chief Meteorologist Jason Simpson has seen his share of bad weather during his career and was kind enough to offer a lot of useful advice for parents who might be new to this type of weather event or who just want to be sure all their “T”s are crossed.
+The Weather Authority Team at WHNT-19 has seen their share of bad weather and are kind enough to offer a lot of useful advice for parents who might be new to this type of weather event, or who just want to be sure all their “T”s are crossed.
 Here you’ll find information about:

 - What to put in your severe weather toolkit.